tochi26/chat-app/README.md

-## Chat App with Node.js, React and ChatEngine
+# Chat App with Node.js, React and ChatEngine

-This is a simple chat app built using Node.js, React and ChatEngine.
-It allows users to authenticate and send messages in real-time.
+Welcome to the Chat App with Node.js, React and ChatEngine!
+This application provides a simple and efficient platform for real-time communication, allowing users to authenticate and exchange messages seamlessly.

 ## Getting Started